AjjMC/Void-Chains/README.md

   <img src="thumbnail.png" width="100%">
 </p>

-Void Chains is a competitive PvP minigame that blends elements from King of the Hill, Splatoon, and Spleef.
-In this high-stakes contest, two teams battle for domination on a constantly shifting landscape suspended by chains over the void.
-Players must harness their skills and collaborate effectively to manipulate the battlefield and trigger the collapse of the opposing team's territory.
-The ultimate goal is to strategically force the enemy into the abyss, ensuring their complete elimination and securing victory.
-Through innovative mechanics and teamwork, participants engage in intense, tactical gameplay where every move could be decisive.
+Void Chains is a competitive PvP minigame that blends elements from various game modes, including KOTH and Spleef.
+In this high-stakes contest, two teams battle for domination on an ever-changing landscape suspended by chains over the void.
+By manipulating the battlefield through unique mechanics, the goal is to strategically claim all the respawn points of the enemy, ensuring their complete elimination and securing victory.

 ## Downloading